PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-Now let's shift to the `test_getFromURL_performsGETRequestWithURL`.
-The testing process will be like
+Now let's shift back to the `test_getFromURL_performsGETRequestWithURL`.
+The testing sequence follows these steps:

-(1) Setup the request details(GET request).
+(1) Configure the request details (GET request).
-(2) Setup a expectation instance that waits for asynchronous execution.
+(2) Establish an expectation instance to anticipate asynchronous execution.
-(3) Inject a closure that returns a URLRequest to `URLProtocolStub.observeRequests`.
-Verify the URL and httMethod inside this closure and fulfill the expectation to end the test.
+(3) Use `URLProtocolStub.observeRequests` to inject a closure that retrieves a URLRequest.
+Within this closure, validate the URL and httpMethod, then fulfill the expectation to conclude the test.
-(4) Fire the request.
+(4) Initiate the request.
-(5) Wait for completion.
+(5) Await its completion.

 ```swift
 func test_getFromURL_performsGETRequestWithURL() {